Nine Network

-The Nine Network (stylised 9Network, commonly known as Channel Nine or simply Nine) is an Australian commercial free-to-air television network.
-It is owned by parent company Nine Entertainment and is one of five main free-to-air television networks in Australia.
+The Nine Network (stylised 9Network, and commonly known as Channel Nine or simply Nine) is an Australian commercial free-to-air television network.
+It is owned by parent company Nine Entertainment and is one of the five main free-to-air television networks in Australia.

 From 2017 to 2021, the network's slogan was "We Are the One".
-Since 2021, the network has changed its slogan back to the iconic Golden Era slogan "Still the One".
+Since 2021, the network has changed its slogan back to the one used from 1977–2006 "Still the One".

-As of 2022, the Nine Network is the second-rated television network in Australia, behind the Seven Network, and ahead of the ABC TV, Network 10 and SBS.
+As of 2024, Nine Network is the second-rated television network in Australia, behind Seven Network, and ahead of ABC TV, Network 10 and SBS.

 History

 Origins

-The Nine Network's first broadcasting station was launched in Sydney, New South Wales, as TCN-9 on 16 September 1956 by The Daily Telegraph owner Frank Packer.
+Nine Network's first broadcasting station was launched in Sydney, New South Wales, as TCN-9 on 16 September 1956 by The Daily Telegraph owner Frank Packer.

 John Godson introduced the station and former advertising executive Bruce Gyngell presented the first programme, This Is Television (so becoming the first person to appear on Australian television).
 Later that year, GTV-9 in Melbourne commenced transmissions to broadcast the 1956 Summer Olympics, later forming the National Television Network alongside QTQ-9 in Brisbane in 1959 and NWS-9 in Adelaide, the basis of the current Nine Network, in 1959.
-Before its formation, TCN-9 was then affiliated with HSV-7 (because alongside the Seven Network, they were both Australia's first television stations, having opened in 1956, and GTV-9's sister affiliate was ATN-7.
+Before its formation, TCN-9 was then affiliated with HSV-7 (because alongside the Seven Network, they were both Australia's first television stations, having opened in 1956), and GTV-9's sister affiliate was ATN-7.

-The network, by 1967, had begun calling itself the National Nine Network, and became simply the Nine Network Australia in 1987.
+The network, by 1967, had begun calling itself the National Nine Network, and became simply Nine Network Australia in 1988.
 Kerry Packer inherited the company after his father's death in 1974.
 Before the official conversion to colour on 1 March 1975, it was the first Australian television station to regularly screen programmes in colour with the first program to use it premiering in 1971, the very year NTD-8 in Darwin commenced.